openstack-archive/fuel-specs/specs/8.0/support-hugepages.rst

 -----------

 * Manual UI testing should be run according to the use cases steps
+* Existing UI functional test of node component should cover the change
 * Manual CLI testing should be run according to the use cases steps
 * System tests should be created for the huge pages